 The gallery street

-I find urban development and the historical evolvement of a city a very interesting subject.
-In Hagalund, Solna, one finds a neighborhood bearing witness to what went through the minds of Stockholm city planners during the 1960s.
+This will be an interesting spot for anyone curious about urban development and the historical evolution of the city.
+In Hagalund, located in the suburb of Solna, one finds a neighborhood that gives insight into the minds of Stockholm city planners of the 1960s.

 Record shops for vinyl lovers